NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 Changes:

-*	All "exception" methods are starting with exception.
-E.g Error(Exception exception, [Localizable(false)] string message, params object[] args);
+*	All "exception" methods are starting with `Exception`.
+E.g `Error(Exception exception, string message, params object[] args)`.
-*	All "exception" methods has 'args' as parameters
+*	All "exception" methods has 'args' as parameter for formatting the message.
-*	All "exception" methods has an overload with an IFormatProvider as parameter.
+*	All "exception" methods has an overload with an `IFormatProvider` as parameter.

-Backwardscomp changes:
+Changes that are not backwards-compatible.
-*	removed "exceptionCandidate" hack: Log(string message, Exception ex) would write to exception property instead of message.
+*	removed "exceptionCandidate" hack: `Log(string message, Exception ex)` would write to exception property instead of message.
 This is non-backwards compatible in behaviour!
-*	all other "exception methods": Eg. ErrorException and 'Error(string message, Exception exception) are marked as Obsolete, also in the interfaces (ILogger, ILoggerBase).
-No removals, only additions or adding Obsolete attributes.
+*	all other "exception methods": Eg. `ErrorException` and `Error(string message, Exception exception)` are marked as `Obsolete`, also in the interfaces.

 {% highlight csharp %}